 - As soon as the conference starts, the web site is dead.

 - In better 1.0 conferences the web site links to the presenter’s slide shows weeks after the conference, but that is too late for most attendees.

 - There are no speaker videos on the web site, due to fear that videos will make people want to enjoy them at home instead of paying to be at the conference.
 (Actually it works the other way around, for example, the TED conference attracted many more people that were happy to pay $6.000 to attend when they dared to oppose this wisdom and started publishing all their talks online for free, see this amazing talk about it by the TED executive Producer June Cohen)

-- They drag on for three days with a dinner, or a drinks “party” sponsored by some company that you have little connection with and where the delegates hang out with their friends.
+- They drag on for two or three whole days and with a dinner, or a drinks “party” sponsored by some company that you have little connection with and where the delegates hang out with their friends.

 - They are all about 45-minute long keynote talks, with speakers presenting their corporate pitches to the audience.
 Top-down communication with no participation from the audience other than the usual awkward, long winding questions from attendees that want to show off themselves.

 - The events are big, making it very hard to make contact with new people.
 Still most people afterwards say that the biggest value was “meeting people,” in most cases re-connecting with people they already know.

 My vision of conferences that are more engaging and immersive for both the delegates and the speakers: